-10.1 Reactivity Stable under normal conditions.
-Reacts with - Strong oxidising agents of ignition and flashback.
-Product may release Hydrogen Sulphide.

-10.2 Chemical stabilityStable under normal conditions.
+10.1 Stability and reactivity 10.2 Chemical stability Stable under normal conditions.
+Reacts with - Strong oxidising agents Stable under normal conditions.
 Hazardous polymerisation will not occur.

 Product may release Hydrogen Sulphide.

-10.3 Possibility of hazardous reactions Vapours are heavier than air and may travel considerable distances to a source
+10.3 Possibility of hazardous reactions

+Vapours are heavier than air and may travel considerable distances to a source of ignition and flashback.
+Product may release Hydrogen Sulphide.